Brett W. Todd – Page 59 – Clinton County Today

 The COVID-19 testing clinic has tested an additional 4,000+ Clinton County residents since May 13th.

-Update (9/16/20): No New Clinton County Residents Tested Positive For COVID-19 As Reported By The ISDH
+Update (9/25/20): 4 New Clinton County Residents Tested Positive For COVID-19 As Reported By The ISDH

-The Indiana State Department of Health (ISDH) announced today, Wednesday, September 16, 2020, Clinton County had no new positive tests, 589 residents have tested positive for COVID-19.
-There are 11 deaths related to COVID-19 in Clinton County.
-At least 7,957 unique tests have been administrated to residents of Clinton County as reported by the ISDH.
+Indianapolis, Ind – The Indiana State Department of Health (ISDH) announced today, Friday, September 24, 2020, Clinton County had 4 new residents test positive for COVID-19, 599 residents in total have tested positive for COVID-19.
+There are 14 deaths related to COVID-19 in Clinton County.
+At least 8,347 unique tests have been administrated to residents of Clinton County as reported by the ISDH.

 Total Hospitalizations: 47